Cast Iron Skillet

 Why use a cast iron skillet

 Heat retention.
 Cast iron is dense and heavy, so it stores a large amount of thermal energy.
 When you place a cold steak on a stainless steel pan, the temperature drops sharply.
-A cast iron skillet barely flinches — it stays hot enough to maintain the Maillard reaction and produce a deep, even sear without steaming the meat.
+A cast iron skillet barely flinches.
+It stays hot enough to maintain the Maillard reaction and produce a deep, even sear without steaming the meat.

 Oven-to-stovetop versatility.
 A cast iron skillet handles any heat source: gas, electric, induction, oven, broiler, grill, and campfire.
 You can sear on the stovetop and finish roasting in the oven without switching pans.